-LITTLE ROCK, Ark. – The U.S. Small Business Administration (SBA) loan application holds many benefits for Arkansans who apply for federal assistance due to the recent severe storms and tornadoes.
-An applicant who is referred to the SBA, during the initial FEMA application process, is expected to complete an SBA loan application.
+BATON ROUGE, La. – The U.S. Small Business Administration (SBA) loan application holds many benefits for disaster survivors who apply for federal assistance.
+An applicant who is referred to the SBA during the initial FEMA application process is expected to complete an SBA loan application.
 Submitting a loan application keeps the full range of disaster assistance available as an option.

 SBA Referral Letters

-The federal funding process stops at this point for those who choose not to apply.
+The federal funding process stops at this point for survivors who choose not to apply.
 If you apply and are not eligible for a low-interest disaster loan, this may open the door to an additional grant from FEMA.
-If SBA does not approve a loan – or approves a small loan that doesn't cover all of your needs – you may be eligible for additional FEMA grant assistance to replace essential household items, replace or repair a damaged vehicle or meet other disaster-related needs.
+If SBA does not approve a loan - or approves a small loan that doesn't cover all of your needs - you may be eligible for an additional FEMA grant assistance to replace essential household items, replace or repair a damaged vehicle, cover storage expenses or meet other disaster-related needs.

-There are important reasons to complete and submit the application to the SBA, even if you think you don’t currently need a loan.
+There are important reasons to complete and send the application to the SBA, even if you think you don’t currently need a loan.

 - You may discover in the next few weeks that you were underinsured for the amount of work required to repair or replace your home.
 An SBA low-interest disaster loan may cover some or all of the difference.
 In other words, the SBA may bridge the gap between your recovery costs and the settlement amount.

 - SBA can also help renters and homeowners replace household contents and vehicles, referred to as personal property.
-You may be able to borrow up to the $40,000 statutory maximum to repair or replace clothing, furniture or appliances that were damaged or destroyed in the disaster.
+You may be able to borrow up to the $40,000 statutory maximum to repair or replace clothing, furniture, cars or appliances that were damaged or destroyed in the disaster.

 For businesses and private nonprofit organizations, there are loans available for:

-SBA has established a Business Recovery Center in Pulaski County.
+SBA has established a Business Recovery Center that is open Monday – Friday, 9 am to 5 pm CST.
 The Center is located at:

-You can contact an SBA customer service representative via email at email@example.com or by phone at 800-659-2955.
-SBA will answer specific questions about how a disaster loan may help Arkansans with their disaster recovery and will provide one-on-one assistance in completing applications for these loans.
+For additional assistance, the SBA has established a Virtual Disaster Loan Outreach Center that is open Monday – Friday, 7 am to 7 pm CST.
+You can contact an SBA customer service representative via email at FOCWAssistance@sba.gov or by phone at 800-659-2955.
+SBA will answer specific questions about how a disaster loan may help each survivor with their disaster recovery and will provide one-on-one assistance in completing applications for these loans.
 You can apply online at https://disasterloanassistance.sba.gov